jcohut/data_repo-hr-attrition-temp/README.md

 ## HR Employee Data

-The data used in my Medium article
+The data used in my Medium article.